jackleekuang/Airbnb-Project/README.md

 <!-- ABOUT THE PROJECT -->
 ## Project Overview

-This is a collaborative project with [Jeco Cheung](https://www.linkedin.com/in/jecocheung/) & [Weber Lin](https://www.linkedin.com/in/weber-tsungwei-lin/) in the DSO 574 course at the University of Southern California.
-This project provides high-level insights on online marketplace for short- and long-term homestays by analyzing Airbnb data before & after COVID-19 pandemic among major Los Angeles areas.
+This collaborative project, conducted with [Jeco Cheung](https://www.linkedin.com/in/jecocheung/) & [Weber Lin](https://www.linkedin.com/in/weber-tsungwei-lin/) as part of the DSO 574 course at the University of Southern California, offers high-level insights into the online marketplace for short- and long-term homestays by analyzing Airbnb data before and after the COVID-19 pandemic in major Los Angeles areas.

 ## Problem Statement

-This project aims to help people make wiser choices for vacation and even make better decisions on real estate investment.
-The target audience are researchers, potential real estate investors, lanlords and short-term visitors who want to obtain an overview of changes in real estate and tourism market.
-In addition, it's also a good source for online marketplace comapnies like Airbnb to evaluate the impacts of major events on business.
+The objective of this project is to provide valuable information for making informed decisions regarding vacations and real estate investments.
+Our target audience includes researchers, potential real estate investors, landlords, and short-term visitors seeking an understanding of the changes in the real estate and tourism markets.
+Additionally, it serves as a valuable resource for online marketplace companies like Airbnb to assess the impact of major events on their business operations.

 ## Highlight

-Here's why:
+Key aspects of our analysis include:

-* Airbnb Listing Trend & Average Listing Price Trend
+Airbnb Listing Trends & Average Listing Price Trends: An examination of how listing numbers and average prices have evolved over time.
-* Trends in Quantity and Pricing by Room-Type
+Trends in Quantity and Pricing by Room-Type: Insights into how different types of rooms are listed and priced.
-* Listing Price Across Neighborhoods (such as Hollywood, Santa Monica)
+Listing Prices Across Neighborhoods: A detailed look at pricing in various neighborhoods, such as Hollywood and Santa Monica.
-* Listing Counts Across Regions & Neighborhoods
+Listing Counts Across Regions & Neighborhoods: An analysis of how listings are distributed across different areas.
-* Conclusion & Limitation
+Conclusion & Limitations: Summary of findings and discussion of any limitations in the study.

 ## Skill & Analytics Covered / Data Source